Kentucky Literary Award

-First awarded in 2003, the Kentucky Literary Award is a celebration of Kentucky literature.
+First awarded in 2003, the Kentucky Literary Award has been presented annually by the Book Fest Partnership as a celebration of Kentucky literature.
 Eligible books include those written by Kentuckians or books with a substantial Kentucky theme.
-Fiction and non-fiction works will be considered in alternating years.
+Fiction and nonfiction works will be considered in alternating years.

 The selection committee welcomes suggestions for consideration; however, the committee determines the finalists for the award.
-If you have a suggestion for the Kentucky Literary Award, please contact Kristie Lowry through the contact link on this website.
-For full consideration, nominations for the award must be submitted by December 1, 2013, and the book must be a work of fiction published between January 1, 2012 and December 31, 2013.
+If you have a suggestion for the Kentucky Literary Award, please contact Sara Volpi through the contact link on this website.
+For full consideration, nominations for the award must be submitted by December 1, 2015, and the book must be a work of fiction published between January 1, 2014 and December 31, 2015.
 No self-published, publish-on-demand, non-English, or reprinted book will be considered.
 Textbooks, children’s books, edited collections, cookbooks, poetry, and anthologies will not be considered.

 Procedures: The Kentucky Literary Award Selection Committee will review books that meet the criteria for the award and ultimately determine which works will be considered for the award.
 No entry fee is required.
 The Southern Kentucky Book Fest will request review copies of any book that they would like to consider for the award.
 Additional review copies may be needed for finalists.

 Judges: A panel of judges selected by the partners of the Southern Kentucky Book Fest (WKU Libraries, Barnes & Noble, and Warren County Public Library) will consider all finalists.
 Awards will be granted at the discretion of the Selection Committee.
 Entries will be judged principally on the quality of the writing, but interpretation, organization, and presentation will also be considered in the decision.